birdy81/spring-petclinic-appdynamics-demo/README.md

 ## AppDynamics configuration

+This project comes with a sample configuration exported from AppDynamics 4.3.8 (PetStore_AppDynamics_Application.xml)

 ### Enable HSQLDB monitoring
 The default sample runs on HSQLDB, which is often not recognized by AppDynamics out of the box.
 In order to add the monitoring you need to add node specific configurations: